laurentmackay/3d-vertex/README.md

 ### Visualization

+__Core Interactive Visualization Functions__

 Interactive visualization of network geometry is done using the `VertextTissue.PyQTViz.edge_view` and `VertextTissue.PyQTViz.edge_viewer` functions which perform subtly different roles.
-The `edge_view` function requires a graph `G`, and will display its geometry using a customized `pyqtgraph.opengl.GLGraphicsItem` widget as well as provide controls to modify which edges are displayed and their appearance.
-The `edge_viewer` does the same, but additionally returns function that can be passed more graphs objects to dynamically update the visualization.
+The `edge_view` function requires a graph `G`, and display the using a customized `pyqtgraph.opengl.GLGraphicsItem` widget providing control of camera perspective/panning/zooming as well controls to modify which edges are displayed and their appearance.
+The `edge_viewer` function does the same, but additionally returns function that can be passed more graphs objects to dynamically update the visualization.

 If the `viewer` keyword of a `monolayer_itegrator` is not `False`, an `edge_viewer` will be spawned to visualize the evolution of the tissue geometry in real-time.
 A `dict()` of keywords values can also be passed to `viewer` to customize the default appearance of the spawned `edge_viewer`.

+__Simulation Playback__

 A series of snapshot can be viewed as "movie" by using the `VertexTissue.Player.pickle_player` function.
 You may specify a filepath for pickle files with the `pattern` keyword, which uses the same syntax as the `monolayer_integrator` keyword `save_pattern` (i.e., individual pickle files for each graph or one large pickle file containing a `dict()` of graphs).
 Alternatively, you may directly pass a `dict()` returned as the result of `monolayer_integrator` by using the `save_dict` keyword.

 If the `player` keyword of a `monolayer_itegrator` is not `False`, a `pickle_player` will be spawned to visualize the snapshots as they are produced in real-time with the ability to "re-watch" the entire simulation history.
+#####Pickle Player Demo

+![pickle_player preview][player_preview]

+__Fig 1.__ The pickle player playing back a simulation from a locally stored pickle file.

+[player_preview]: ./SG_simulation_optimized.gif "Invagination of a Model Salivary Gland"